 cultural partners including the Western Australian Museum and the Bunbury

-Professional staff care for the museum, which is owned and operated by the City of Bunbury, with significant community funding support organised by longstanding heritage supporter, Stephen Craddock.
+Owned and operated by the City of Bunbury, the Museum opened in November 2016 with significant community funding support organised by longstanding heritage supporter, Stephen Craddock.

 Now open to the public 10am to 4pm Tuesday to Sunday, the Museum also offers public programs, school excursions, group tours, venue hire, interactive displays and a retail space.

 Our mission is to inspire, educate and entertain the community and visitors about the history and cultural heritage of the Bunbury region.